feyikemiakande-afk/feyikemiakande-afk.github.io/README.md

 ### 📊 Global Billionaires Analysis (Excel)
 Built an Excel dashboard to analyse global billionaire wealth and uncover patterns across countries, industries, and demographics.
 The project focuses on data cleaning, aggregation, and visual storytelling to highlight wealth distribution and concentration trends.

+**Key Findings:**
+- Wealth is heavily concentrated in a small number of countries and industries
+- Technology and finance consistently dominate global billionaire rankings

+**Why It Matters:**
+These insights help illustrate global wealth inequality and identify industries that drive high net-worth growth, supporting economic analysis and strategic investment discussions.

 **Business Focus:** Trend identification, segmentation analysis, insight communication
 **Tools:** Excel, Pivot Tables, Charts